Survival Guide

 We are all big fans of lighting up the night, having AC, making music…and this means you’ll probably bring a generator.

-- Do not set it on, next to, or over the boundary of your neighbor’s camp.
-Even you don’t want to hear it or smell it—and it’s yours.
-Your neighbors don’t either.
+• Do not set it on, next to, or over the boundary of your neighbor’s camp.
+You don’t want to hear it or smell it,

 MEDIA DEPICTIONS

 Burning Flipside is a private event.
-For the protection of all artists and participants at Burning Flipside events, Austin Artistic Reconstruction, LLC retains full and exclusive ownership and control of any and all filming and recording of any other pictures, descriptions, audio or accounts (hereinafter “Media Depictions”) of any and all Burning Flipside events.
-AAR, LLC will not sell or use your work without your permission.
-Commercial use of all Media Depictions is prohibited without prior written permission of AAR, LLC.
+For the protection of all artists and participants at Burning Flipside events, Catalyst Collective retains full and exclusive ownership and control of any and all filming and recording of any other pictures, descriptions, audio or accounts (hereinafter “Media Depictions”) of any and all Burning Flipside events.
+Catalyst Collective will not sell or use your work without your permission.
+Commercial use of all Media Depictions is prohibited without prior written permission of Catalyst Collective.

 Approved, professional media will receive a camera tag indicating their approval, and have been informed of our community expectations for the media.
 Anyone encountering a problem with a photo/videographer should discuss it with a Ranger.
 Information about the media policy and permissions may be obtained at burningflipside.com/media.
 (Note: there are no comp tickets available for members of the media.
 You must provide supplies and shelter for your entire crew.)